-This article is part 2 of a series called Hacking Hanja, where I attempt to explain some of the most commonly used hanja in Korean and how they’re used.
+This article is part 2 of a series called Hanja for Beginners, where I attempt to explain some of the most commonly used hanja in Korean and how they’re used.
 If you haven’t seen part 1, here’s a link.
-Today, we’ll be looking at 10 hanja characters, all of which are tied to the theme of ‘space’. […]Read more "Hacking Hanja: Places & All Things Spatial"
+Today, we’ll be looking at 10 hanja characters, all of which are tied to the theme of […]Read more "Hanja for Beginners: Places & All Things Spatial"

 More specifically, as a non-native Korean tutor.
 It’s been around two years since I started teaching Korean, but less than a year since I started doing one on one lessons.
 Before that, I taught at a local Korean language school, where I was put in charge of small classes of beginners and lower intermediate students. […]Read more "Dealing with Imposter Syndrome as a Non-Native Language Tutor"